 History is an important subject in any university curriculum, and visitors will cover it in the Department of Mascot Studies.
-Here you’re created by the museum’s “Mascot of the Month,” which currently features the lovable Moonchester from Manchester City soccer (or football, depending on where you’re from).
+Here you’re greeted by the museum’s “Mascot of the Month,” which recently featured the lovable Moonchester from Manchester City soccer (or football, depending on where you’re from).

 Also in this department, a floor-to-ceiling graphic chronicles the origins and impact of mascots, and a whimsical library depicts memorable mascot moments of the past several decades.
 An interactive kiosk pinpoints where mascots are making people laugh around the world.

 Visitors can tap into their creative side at the Department of Furry Arts, where a green screen activity challenges them to audition for their favorite team.

 And in the “Dr. Frankfurstein’s” Mascots area, kids and grownups can assemble a mascot from various head and body parts, Mr. Potato Head-style.